The Value of Nothing: Multimodal Extraction of Human Values Expressed by TikTok Influencers: Conclusions and Implications

 \section{Conclusions and Implications}

-We present pipeline for the extraction of personal values from TikTok, and demonstrate their utility.
-We show that (supervised) BERT based models outperform LLMs in value extraction, and offer a method for conversion of multimodal TikToks into text appropriate for BERT training and analysis.
-We also show variability in detection between different values, and between values supported and those contradicted in the TikToks.
+We have explored two pipelines for the extraction of personal values from TikTok -- a direct approach using a SOTA multimodal LLMs and an indirect, two-steps, approach using either multimodal LLM for both stages or an LLM in the first step and a supervised MLM in the second step.
+We have demonstrated that the two-steps approach mitigates some of the shortcomings of SOTA LLMs -- particularly when it comes to the processing of nuanced societal commentary and values.
+We further analyze the performance over individual values and over endorsed and confronted values.

+The results reported in this paper outperform state-of-the-art results \cite{schroter2023adam,legkas2024hierocles} achieved in less challenging settings in which (i) text, rather than video, was the original medium of the input, and (ii) the number of examples available for training was an order of magnitude larger.\footnote{A direct comparison is unattainable due to the very different nature of the data in terms of source, medium and style.}

 The methods presented have important implications for research and society.
 TikTok emerged as a leading platform among youth \cite{anderson2023teens, woodward2024}, yet at the same time produces worry among parents, educators, and decision makers \cite{conte2024scrolling}.
-By applying value detection, research can move on to investigate value transmission in TikTok at scale.
+By applying value detection, researchers can study the prevalence transition, and effect of different values in TikTok, at scale.
 Such research can provide society with much needed information regarding the social environment of young people.
+Importantly, rather than approaching social media influence as a monolithic concern, parents can use our value identification framework to have more nuanced conversations with their children about the content they consume.
+In addition, the methods presented here have important implications for AI alignment, platform governance, and design choices.

 It is important to note that advertisers and influencers can make similar use of the method, in order to target youth more effectively.
-We follow \cite{deVeirman2019influencer} in call for policy makers and educators to mitigate misuse of online platforms by enabling youth to better identify patterns of influence in social media.
+We follow \citet{deVeirman2019influencer} in call for policy makers and educators to mitigate misuse of online platforms by enabling youth to better identify patterns of influence in social media.